-While the literature argues that maieutic and involved mentoring is generally more effective (St-Jean & Audet, 2013; Richter et al., 2013), we suggest that different mentees react differently to these styles, depending (also) on their personal values.
-The relationship between mentoring style and outcome might also be influenced by mentee prior experience or proficiency (for example, mentees with little experience might benefit more from directive mentoring) and by the mentoring context (for example, academic mentoring in a specific course vs. entrepreneurial mentoring), therefore, we will control for these variables.
+While some scholars argue that maieutic and involved mentoring is generally more effective (St-Jean & Audet, 2013; Richter et al., 2013), we suggest that mentees may respond to mentoring styles differently depending on their personal values.
+The relation between mentoring style and outcome may also be influenced by the mentee’s prior experience or proficiency with mentoring and by the mentoring context.
+For example, mentees with little experience may benefit more from directive mentoring than those with more experience, and mentoring style may have a different impact in an academic setting as opposed to an entrepreneurial setting.
+Thus, we will control for both of these variables.

 Personal Values

-Values are broad goals with varying importance that serve as guiding principles in people’s lives (Rokeach, 1973; Schwartz, 1992).
-They transcend specific situations and times and serve as criteria for behaviors (Bardi & Schwartz, 2003; Roccas, Sagiv, Schwartz, & Knafo, 2002).
-They are generally socially desirable and it is the tradeoff between different values that ultimately guides behavior (Schwartz, 1992).
-Schwartz’s theory of personal values describes a full spectrum of ten such values that are interrelated, and are represented in a circumplex that expresses their motivational compatibilities and incompatibilities (See Figure 1).
+Values can be defined as broad goals with varying importance that serve as the guiding principles in people’s lives (Rokeach, 1973; Schwartz, 1992).
+They transcend specific situations and times and serve as the motivation for one’s behavior (Bardi & Schwartz, 2003; Roccas, Sagiv, Schwartz, & Knafo, 2002).
+Most values are socially desirable, and the tradeoff between different values ultimately guides behavior (Schwartz, 1992).
+Schwartz’s theory of personal values includes ten interrelated values, which are graphically represented by a circumplex outlining each of their motivational compatibilities and incompatibilities (See Figure 1).

-The ten value types consist of two basic contrasts: Self-enhancement values (i.e., power, achievement) emphasize the pursuit of self-interests, and oppose self-transcendence values (i.e., benevolence, universalism) that emphasize the concern for the welfare of others; openness-to-change values (self-direction, stimulation) emphasize the desire for independence and autonomy and readiness for new experiences, and contrast conservation values (i.e., security, conformity, tradition) that emphasize the preservation of the status quo, respect for authority, adherence to social norms and expectations, and resistance to change.
-A tenth value, hedonism, has shared elements with both self-enhancement values and openness-to-change values and thus usually not included in the higher-order taxonomy (e.g., Sverdlik & Rechter, 2020).
-The theory has been validated in over 200 samples from many cultural groups (Schwartz, 2005; Schwartz et al., 2012), and their predictive power in explaining behaviors (e.g., Roccas & Sagiv, 2010, 2017) and attitudes (e.g., Boer & Fischer, 2013) is well established.
-We suggest that personal values of mentors affect their mentoring style and that personal values of mentees moderate their preference for different mentoring styles.
+The ten value types are arranged along two dichotomies: Self-enhancement vs. self-transcendence and openness-to-change vs. conservation.
+Self-enhancement values emphasize the pursuit of self-interest (i.e., power, achievement), as opposed to self-transcendence values that emphasize concern for the welfare of others (i.e., benevolence, universalism).
+Openness-to-change values emphasize the desire for independence and autonomy as well as a readiness for new experiences (self-direction, stimulation), as opposed to conservation values that emphasize preservation of the status quo, respect for authority, adherence to social norms and expectations, and resistance to change (i.e., security, conformity, tradition).
+A tenth value, hedonism, shares elements with both self-enhancement values and openness-to-change values and thus is usually not included in the higher-order taxonomy (e.g., Sverdlik & Rechter, 2020).
+This theory has been validated in over 200 samples from many cultural groups (Schwartz, 2005; Schwartz et al., 2012), and their predictive power in explaining behavior (e.g., Roccas & Sagiv, 2010, 2017) and attitudes (e.g., Boer & Fischer, 2013) is well established.
+We hypothesize that the personal values of mentors affect their mentoring style and that the personal values of mentees moderate their preference for different mentoring styles.

-Hypotheses development:
+Development of Hypotheses

-Personal values of mentors and their mentoring style:
+Mentors’ personal values and mentoring style: